-A survey of rabbit handling methods within the UK
+A survey of rabbit handling methods within the UK and the Republic of Ireland

 Abstract

 Rabbits are commonly kept in a variety of settings, including homes, laboratories and veterinary surgeries.
 Despite the popularity of keeping this prey species, little research has investigated current methods of handling.
 The aim of this study was to examine the experience of owners and keepers in using five handling methods commonly referred to in books written for pet owners, veterinary and/or laboratory personnel.
 An online survey was completed by 2,644 respondents, representing all three of these groups, and breeders.
 Data were acquired to determine sources used by participants to gain knowledge of different handling methods, the methods they used and for what purpose, and their perceptions of any associated difficulties or welfare concerns.
 Results indicated that supporting the animal’s body against the person’s chest was used most frequently, and considered the easiest and most welfare friendly method of the handling methods explored.
 ‘Scruffing with rear support’ was the least used method and was considered to be distressing and painful for the rabbit.
 As a terrestrial prey species, being picked up is likely an innately stressful experience.
 Additional research is encouraged to explore the experience of rabbits during handling to identify methods that can be easily used with the fewest welfare compromises.